 Treatment with Dental Implants in Charlotte, NC

 Every implant case starts with a thorough exam.
-Dr. Reece will review your teeth, gums, and jawbone and talk through your goals and budget.
-He will also check your bite, because an implant that doesn’t fit properly into your bite can cause problems over time.
-This step is part of the complete, whole-mouth approach he learned through his Dawson Academy training.
+Dr. Reece reviews your teeth, gums, and jawbone and talks through your goals and budget.
+He also checks your bite, because an implant that doesn’t fit properly can cause problems over time.

-From there, the process typically follows these steps:
+From there, the dental implant process typically follows these steps:

-• Step 1: Implant Placement.
-The titanium post is placed into the jawbone at the site of the missing tooth.
+- Step 1: Implant Placement.
+The titanium post is placed into the jawbone.
 In many cases, this can be done the same day a tooth is removed.

-• Step 2: Healing.
-The bone grows around the post over a period of three to six months.
-This is what makes the implant stable and permanent.
+- Step 2: Healing.
+The bone grows around the post over three to six months.
 During this time, a temporary restoration keeps the gap filled.

-• Step 3: Final Restoration.
+- Step 3: Final Restoration.
 Once the implant has fully bonded with the bone, Dr. Reece attaches your custom crown, bridge, or denture.
-He checks your bite carefully before cementing it in place to make sure everything feels natural.
+He checks your bite carefully before cementing it in place.

 All-on-Four Dental Implants

-All-on-Four is a dental implant technique that allows Dr. Reece to replace a whole arch of teeth using only four dental implants.
-He can apply this method to the top or bottom arch of teeth.
-Unlike a conventional implant treatment, the All-on-Four technique does not require as much bone density.
-This allows dentists to use less implants, two in the front of the mouth and two positioned towards the back.
+This dental implant technique allows Dr. Reece to replace a whole arch of teeth using only four dental implants.
+Unlike conventional implant treatment, the All-on-Four technique does not require as much bone density.

 Also, healing time and overall treatment time is faster.
 You’ll still enjoy all the benefits that come with dental implants.